enviodev/docs/docs/HyperIndex/getting-started.md

 ### Examples

 Clone one of the example indexers that have been built using Envio.
-Reference indexers can be found via the [Explorer](https://envio.dev/explorer), [Tutorials](./tutorial-erc20-token-transfers), or in our [Github](https://github.com/enviodev).
+Reference indexers can be found via our [Explorer](https://envio.dev/explorer), [Tutorials](./tutorial-erc20-token-transfers), or in our [GitHub](https://github.com/enviodev).

-> Please take note of the difference in version of Envio which the indexer was built on and the [latest version on npm](https://www.npmjs.com/package/envio).
+> Please take note of the difference in the version of Envio which the indexer was built on and the [latest version on npm](https://www.npmjs.com/package/envio).
 There may be some adjustments required to the indexer to be compatible with the latest version of Envio.

 ## Indexer Configuration

 Indexers generated using  the Quickstart, templates or examples will work without any further configuration.

-Users can further configure their indexers to perform custom logic, and the process is done via modifying the 3 files below:
+Users can further configure their indexers to perform custom logic, and the process is done by modifying the 3 files below:

 - [`config.yaml`](configuration-file)
 - [`schema.graphql`](./schema)
 - [`EventHandlers.*`](./event-handlers)

-> (\* depending on the language chosen for indexer)
+> (\* depending on the language chosen for the indexer)

 ## Run the Indexer